 Status: Ongoing

-Researcher(s): Farah Muneer, Noriya Mahin Chowdhury, Md.
+Researcher(s): Farah Muneer; Noriya Mahin Chowdhury and Md.
 Mahbub Ul Hassan Sharan

 Topic(s): BRAC Programs, Ultra-Poor Graduation, Monitoring and Evaluation